Autonomous implementation of thermodynamic cycles at the nanoscale

 \emph{Introduction.---}The success of thermodynamics builds on the possibility to reduce macroscopic phenomena to a few essential elements.
 An important role in that respect has played the idea of a thermodynamic \emph{cycle}, allowing to break up the working mechanism of a complex machine into steps, which are easy to study.
 These steps are called, e.g., adiabatic, isothermal or isentropic \emph{strokes}.

 Understanding thermodynamics at the nanoscale forces us to give up many traditionally used assumptions.
 From that perspective, it is interesting to observe that much current work focuses on idealized cycles as introduced by, e.g., Carnot and Otto back in the 19th century; see Refs.~\cite{VinjanampathyAndersCP2016, KosloffRezekEntropy2017, GhoshEtAlBook2018, FeldmannPalaoBook2018, LevyGelbwaserKlimovskyBook2018, DeffnerCampbellBook2019} for reviews.
-But for a small (quantum or classical) system, such 19th-century-cycles seem to be based on crude assumptions: the system needs to be repeatedly (de)coupled from a bath and work extraction is modeled semi-classically via time-dependent fields.
+But for a small system, such 19th-century-cycles seem to be based on crude assumptions: the system needs to be repeatedly (de)coupled from a bath and work extraction is modeled semi-classically via time-dependent fields.

-These problems are also exemplified in recent experiments implementing nanoscale engines based on thermodynamic cycles~\cite{BlickleBechingerNatPhys2015, MartinezEtAlNP2016, RossnagelEtAlScience2016, PassosEtAlPRA2019, KlatzowEtAlPRL2019, VonLindenfelsEtAlPRL2019, PetersonEtAlPRL2019}: the thermal baths are typically \emph{simulated} via additional time-dependent fields and a \emph{net} work extraction (including the work spent to generate the driving fields) has not been demonstrated.
-This has raised doubts about the usefulness of cycles to analyze nanoscale engines (see, e.g., the recent discussion~\cite{QuoVadis}).
-Yet, a critical theoretical study to rigorously address this problem is missing so far.
+Recent experiments implementing thermodynamic cycles in nanoscale engines echo these problems~\cite{BlickleBechingerNatPhys2015, MartinezEtAlNP2016, RossnagelEtAlScience2016, PassosEtAlPRA2019, KlatzowEtAlPRL2019, VonLindenfelsEtAlPRL2019, PetersonEtAlPRL2019}: the thermal baths are typically \emph{simulated} via additional time-dependent fields and a \emph{net} work extraction (including the work spent to generate the driving fields) has not been demonstrated.
+This has raised doubts about the usefulness of cycles to analyze nanoscale engines (see the recent discussion~\cite{QuoVadis}).
+Yet, a critical theoretical study to rigorously address this problem is missing.